Uttar Pradesh Sodic Land Reclamation III Project

 Uttar Pradesh Sodic Land Reclamation III Project (UPSLR IIIP) is a land reclamation project in India, designed to reclaim 1,30,000 ha sodic lands in 28 sodic infested districts of the State of Uttar Pradesh.
 A pilot, to reclaim 5000 ha ravine land in two districts, Fatehpur and Kanpur Dehat, is also envisaged in the project.

 A large number of the sodic lands holders are from the most deprived and poorest section of the community and lack basic amenities.
-The project is developed to bring a significant agriculture and socio-economic development in the project area.
+The project is developed to bring significant agriculture and socio-economic development in the project area.
 The project includes all the activities which are essential in a farming system approach for favorable changes in overall farm income.

 Objectives

 The main objective is reversal of land degradation to achieve greater agricultural productivity by enhancement of soil fertility and improved provision of agricultural support services for farmers making a living on selected degraded agricultural land.

 Three key indicators of performance have been identified: